constgen/neutrino-preset-react-nodegui/README.md

 })
 ```

 This turns your application into a regular Node.js application.
-You will have to call all necessary API by yourself as it is described in [NodeGUI documentation](https://react.nodegui.org/docs/guides/tutorial).
+You will have to manage starting by yourself as it is described in [NodeGUI documentation](https://react.nodegui.org/docs/guides/tutorial).

 ## VSCode tips

 ### Project settings

-These are suggested workspace settings:
+These are suggested workspace settings for VSCode editor:

 #### .vscode/settings.json